 This firm tends to invest in a collection of mutual funds, ETFs, over-the-counter securities and exchange-listed securities.
 Should you have any explicit investment restrictions, the firm should be able to take them into account.

 Auxano Advisors, LLC

-Auxano Advisors, LLC Background
+Auxano Advisors Background

 First and foremost, Auxano is a family office.
 This means that individuals and their families can combine retirement planning, estate planning, tax planning and more in conjunction with traditional investment advisory services.
 The firm does provide standalone investment advisory services too, though.

-Auxano Advisors, LLC Investing Strategy
+Auxano Advisors Investing Strategy